infinum/android-handbook/Building quality apps/Pull requests.md

 Go through the files changed one-by-one, and go through the change hunks one-by-one.

 That change you're looking at belongs to a group of changes aimed towards a goal.
 Does your description contain a section for this goal?
 If not, create a section.
 Use [markdown](https://guides.github.com/features/mastering-markdown/) to your advantage.

 Describe the change inside this section.
 Perhaps it's already described, perhaps you need a single sentence, perhaps you need a paragraph, perhaps you need to reword what you wrote previously.
+If there is a relevant docstring, it can simply be pointed to in the description.

 Not sure what to do with the change you're looking at right now?
 Skip it and come back to it later.